 B: Breathing during an overdose is shallow, gurgling, erratic, or completely absent.

-L: Lips and fingertips are blue because there is less oxygen throughout the body.
+L: Lips and fingertips are gray because there is less oxygen throughout the body.

 U: Unresponsive.
 The person will not respond to verbal or physical stimulation because the high dose of opioids causes the brain to slow down.